XiayeBolo/folderpin-privacy/PRIVACY.md

 We may update this Privacy Policy from time to time to reflect changes in our practices or for legal reasons.
 When we make changes:
 - We will update the "Last Updated" date at the top of this policy
 - For material changes, we will notify users through the app or the Mac App Store
-- Continued use of FolderPin Pro after changes constitutes acceptance of the updated policy
+- Continued use of FolderPin after changes constitutes acceptance of the updated policy

 ## Compliance